-Joseph H. Choate, Jr. chaired the Voluntary Committee of Lawyers (VCL), a group of highly influential attorneys established in 1927 that promoted the repeal of National Prohibition (1920-1933).
+Joseph H. Choate, Jr. chaired the Voluntary Committee of Lawyers (VCL).
+VCL was a group of leading attorneys formed in 1927.
+It promoted the repeal of National Prohibition (1920-1933).
 With its urging, the American Bar Association called for Repeal in 1928.

-Choate and the VCL worked closely with other repeal organizations such as the Women’s Organization for National Prohibition Repeal (WONPR), the Association Against the Prohibition Amendment (AAPA), and others.
+Choate and the VCL worked closely with other repeal organizations.
+They included the powerful Women’s Organization for National Prohibition Repeal (WONPR).
+Also the Association Against the Prohibition Amendment (AAPA) among others.
 In fact, there were many groups working for Repeal.

-Choate played a pivotal role in providing valuable assistance to state initiatives to bring about repeal of the Eighteenth Amendment.
+Choate played a pivotal role in giving valuable help to state efforts to bring about repeal of the Eighteenth Amendment.

-For example, he spearheaded the drafting of model legislation that states could follow in creating state conventions to ratify Repeal.
+For instance, he spearheaded the drafting of model laws that states could follow in forming state conventions.
+That was to ratify Repeal.
 That is, the Twenty-first Amendment.
-The effort was very successful.
+The effort was successful.

 - Twelve states adopted the draft without any change.

-- At least eight others followed it with slight modifications.
+- At least eight others followed it with slight changes.

 - Several adopted sections of the draft.

-- Many others used its ideas in developing their own legislation.
+- Many others used its ideas in developing their own laws.

-As head of FACA, Choate promised to let the individual states determine how they wished to regulate the production, distribution, and sale of alcoholic beverages within their borders.
-He then assisted states as they developed their individual policies.
+As head of FACA, Choate let each state decide how to regulate alcohol within their borders.
+He then assisted states as they developed their own policies.

-Upon Repeal the Voluntary Committee of Lawyers closed its books and ceased to exist.
-However, prohibition continued to exist in many states and strong temperance sentiment continued.
+Upon Repeal the VCL closed.
+Prohibition continued to exist in many states.
+Of course, strong temperance sentiment continued.

 Works by Choate

-- Reasons for the Repeal of the Eighteenth Amendment: An Address.
-Washington: Library of Congress, Temperance pamphlets, part 3.
+- Reasons for the Repeal of the Eighteenth Amendment.
+An Address.
+Wash: Lib of Congress, Temperance pamphlets, part 3.

-- Shall America Remain the only Important Country at the Mercy of the German Chemists?
+- Shall America Remain at the Mercy of the German Chemists?
 NY: Chem Found, 1921.

 Works Discussing Choate

-- Vose, C. Repeal papers of the Voluntary Committee of Lawyers, Inc. 1927-1933.
+- Vose, C. Repeal papers of the VCL.
 Files of Joseph H. Choate, Jr. and Harrison Tweed.
-Library, Wesleyan U.
+Lib, Wesleyan U.

-- Parke-Bernet Galleries.
-Catalogue including items from the estate of Joseph H. Choate, Jr. NY: Parke-Bernet Galleries, 1968.
+- Catalogue including items from the estate of Joseph H. Choate, Jr. NY: Parke-Bernet Galleries, 1968.

 Newspaper Articles about Choate